epthed/GhostSystem/notes.md

     easy version: Up and down on Z level until blocked, can't see diagonal.
 Problem: shooting from balcony
     solution: Drop Z up and downs from adjacent visible squares.

+fix slug size- remove scikit-geometry and use older bindings

 #DONE
 Per-actor Map
 make materials a function not a class